 School within a School

-The Illustration program is located in the School of Art, Media, and Technology (AMT) alongside Communication Design, Design and Technology, Photography, and Fine Arts.
+The Illustration program is located in the School of Art, Media, and Technology (AMT) alongside Communication Design, Data Visualization, Design and Technology, Fine Arts, and Photography.
 Each program in AMT has its own culture but works with the others, uniting the school to prepare students to become not only successful but leading illustrators.

 Liberal Arts Inquiry